 Verdict: There are no pros and cons – you have to create a well-designed website that will attract visitors and hold their attention for longer.
 No questions asked.
 If you think it doesn’t matter what your website looks like (do such people still exist?), then you’re extremely wrong.
 Poor design = poor conversion from visitors to paying customers.

 This is actually the first thing you should really focus on, and try to make it the best possible.
 It’s your piece of the internet – make it attractive.
-If you’re already spending your resources on generating traffic to your website, then you also have to find the time to make sure your website is optimized for conversion.
+If you’re already spending your resources on generating traffic to your website, then you also have to find the time to make sure your website is optimised for conversion.

 Remember – less is better.
 For B2B tech companies in general – it rarely happens that people want to read about all the features that you promise.
 They want to know how you can help them.
 Where the value is.
 And they won’t read long essays about it, you have to make it short.
 Leave small incentives on your website (like call-to-action pop-ups and banners) and synchronise your messaging – if your PPC banners say one thing, your website has to state the same thing.
-Otherwise it’s a badly converting mindf*ck.
+Otherwise, it’s a badly converting mindf*ck.

 Picking the top lead generation strategy

 Every company is looking for the highest potential ROI, right?
-But hold up – 49% of B2B marketers confess to not measuring ROI.* In this case it would be better to work with outside lead generation companies, because those marketers are spending resources without worrying about actually generating leads.
+But hold up – 49% of B2B marketers confess to not measuring ROI.* In this case, it would be better to work with outside lead generation companies, because those marketers are spending resources without worrying about actually generating leads.

 Or, if you can’t measure ROI effectively, answer these questions too: